 The Company is the sole managing member of Stronghold Digital Mining Holdings, LLC ("Stronghold LLC") and as a result consolidates the financial results of Stronghold LLC and reports a non-controlling interest representing the Common Units of Stronghold LLC held by the Continuing Equity Owners.
-Changes in the Company's ownership interest in Stronghold LLC while the Company retains its controlling interest in Stronghold LLC will be accounted for as equity transactions.
+Changes in the Company's ownership interest in Stronghold LLC will be accounted for as equity transactions.
 As such, future redemptions or direct exchanges of common units of Stronghold LLC by the Continuing Equity Owners will result in a change in ownership and reduce or increase the amount recorded as non-controlling interest.